 How it Works

-Giant magnetoresistance (GMR) Working Principles
+Giant Magnetoresistance (GMR)

 The electrical resistance of a metallic structure with several nanometers non-magnetic conducting thin film (e.g. copper) sandwiched between two ferromagnetic layers changes depending on the relative magnetization direction of the ferromagnetic layers.
+One ferromagnetic layer is held fixed while the other is free to respond to an external magnetic field.

 Parallel magnetization results in lower resistance, while anti-parallel magnetization results in higher resistance.
 This phenomenon facilitates detection of stray fields from magnetic materials at nanometer scales.